fbpx

 We see that, at the strategic level, IWMS+ brings together the power of monitoring and management to empower decision-makers in planning for the future and making those changes.
 Real-time data aggregated over extended periods provides the insights necessary for quality decision-making while the IWMS is able to translate decisions into reality, both at the portfolio and the individual level.

-Both IWMS and Smart Building systems are available as stand-alone products, but in an IWMS+, they are fully integrated so that changes made in one system automatically update the other.
+Both IWMS and Smart Building systems are available as stand-alone products.
+But in an IWMS+, they are fully integrated so that changes made in one system automatically update the other.
 This is incredibly valuable when changing floorplans or making other major design changes, as it saves time and reduces the risk of errors.
-And because strategic decisions draw on a wide range of data sources, having everything available in one place in a standard format can make it easier to draw conclusions.
+And because strategic decisions around office space planning draw on a wide range of data sources, having everything available in one place in a standard format can make it easier to draw conclusions.

-This post is Part 5 of an ongoing series on IWMS+.
+This post on smart office space planning is Part 5 of an ongoing series on IWMS+.
 Earlier posts introduced the concept of IWMS+ and discussed smart cleaning and smart room and smart workspace reservations.
 If you’d like to receive notifications about future additions to this series and other Spacewell knowledge content, please sign up here.